Definition: What Is a My Best Friend Essay?

 - Vary Sentence Length

 Often, emergent writers rely on the same couple of simple sentence structures in their writing.
-This soon makes the writing monotonous for the reader and, if they continue to read, it is only with effort that they will finish the student’s work.
+This soon makes the writing monotonous for the reader; if they continue to read, it is only with effort that they will finish the student’s work.

-Variety is not only the spice of life but the spice of good writing too.
-Encourage students to vary their sentence structures and alternate between long and short sentences to diversify the rhythm of their writing and evoke interest on the part of the reader.
+Variety is not only the spice of life but also the spice of good writing.
+Encourage students to vary their sentence structures and alternate between long and short sentences to diversify the rhythm of their writing and evoke interest on the reader’s part.

 - Use Dialogue

-Weaving dialogue into the text is a great way to bring colour and variety to a student’s writing.
-It also allows the student to practice punctuating dialogue – an important skill, for sure!
+Weaving dialogue into a my best friend essay text is a great way to bring colour and variety to a student’s writing.
+It also allows the student to practice punctuating dialogue – an essential skill!

 Students will need to learn to listen carefully if they are to be able to write how people actually speak.
 Encouraging them to read their dialogue aloud is an effective way to check if it rings true.